astropy/astropy-APEs/APE6.rst

 issue in this context is in simplicity and data interchange with the broader community.
 In essence if someone wants to read or write a VOTable then they must use one of a small number of implementations of this protocol.
-It is not possible for someoneto directly read such a table into Excel.
+It is not possible for someone to directly read such a table into Excel.
 Writing an implementation of VOTable in a new language (e.g. R, Julia, or Perl) to read/write VOTable is a major undertaking.